Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Strategy Formulation for Optimizing Inventory Allocation in Gravity-Flow Racks

-The parameters $A$, $B$ and $C$ should be chosen to ensure that the constraints are not violated.
+The parameters $A$, $B$, and $C$ must be selected to ensure that constraint violations are correctly penalized.
 This can be achieved by setting $A$ and $C$ significantly larger than $B$.
-Depending on the heuristic used to apply the strategy, additional adjustments may be needed to obtain high-quality solutions.
+Additional adjustments may be needed to obtain high-quality solutions depending on the metaheuristic used to apply the strategy.
+Since $H_P$ is formulated as a QUBO, it can be implemented in D-Wave's quantum annealers and hybrid solvers.
+Moreover, the same formulation is compatible with other quantum metaheuristics not part of this work, such as QAOA~\parencite{Farhi2014}.
+An implementation of our strategy using QAOA in a trapped-ion hardware is reported by \textcite{Ricardo2024}.